-September 23, 24; Saturday and Sunday, Hammond Marina to Chicago and back
+September 23, 24; Saturday and Sunday, Hammond Marina and Chicago

-We arrived in Chicago Saturday afternoon and settled in to the huge Hammond Marina.
+We arrived in the Chicago area Saturday afternoon and settled in to the huge Hammond Marina.

 The Horseshoe Casino is right here as well and it is very popular with normal to very high end boaters.
 Note the nice car we saw in the parking lot on the way to the office – Dirk was pretending the Lamborghini is his.

-We took an uber ride to the beginning of the redline in south Chicago and took the redline to Fullerton (sound like we knew what we doing… just wait!)
+We took an Uber ride to the beginning of the Redline train in south Chicago and took the redline to Fullerton (sound like we knew what we doing… just wait!)
 Since we were there a little early we had time to walk around this beautiful section of Chicago and even watch some of a soccer match.

 At the casino we received a pass to get back to Chinatown, gambled a few dollars, and doubled our money ($5).